aiconsultancy/ghost-to-nextjs-blog-converter/README.md

 - Downloads and processes images, saving them to ./public/static/images/<post-slug>/
 - Generates frontmatter compatible with the [Tailwind Nextjs Starter Blog](https://github.com/timlrx/tailwind-nextjs-starter-blog)
 - Uses either Claude AI or ChatGPT for intelligent content processing and formatting
-  - For Claude AI, it uses the Messages API.
-It sends the XML instructions as the first message, and then each post as a subsequent message in the same conversation.
-  - For ChatGPT, it uses the Assistant API.
-It creates a new assistant with the XML instructions, and then processes each post in a separate thread.
 - Handles code block language detection
 - Converts image tags to Next.js Image components
 - Automatically detects and includes image dimensions for Next.js Image components
+- Configurable AI Instructions in XML format, which you can tailor to your needs.
 - Generates canonical URLs for each post
 - Supports customizable image extensions for processing
 - Implements rate limiting for API calls to AI services and backs off if the limits are hit
 - Provides options for handling missing post images (remove from post or replace with a placeholder)
 - Skips already processed posts to avoid duplicate work
 - Optionally renames downloaded images based on alt text

+## AI Notes

+  - For Claude AI, it uses the Messages API.
+It sends the XML instructions as the first message, and then each post as a subsequent message in the same conversation.
+  - For ChatGPT, it uses the Assistant API.
+It creates a new assistant with the XML instructions, and then processes each post in a separate thread.
+  - In my testing, I found that Claude performed better and was more reliable.
+ChatGPT didn't always follow the instructions and would not detect image gallaries nearly as reliably, inserting them where they shouldn't be.
+Feel free to tweak the ai_instructions.xml file to better fit your own blog's needs.

 ## Prerequisites